 Initially reported to be in excellent condition, the property turned out to require a lot of work.
 Council volunteers went up to Point Reyes every weekend for 18 months -- cleaning, painting, putting up bunk beds, renovating the kitchen, landscaping, and building an addition for the "house parents."
 A former horse barn was renovated to become a bunkhouse, converting the tack room to baths and showers, and the horse stalls to bunks.

-The Laguna Ranch Hostel (now known as the Point Reyes Hostel) opened its doors in 1972.
+The Laguna Ranch Hostel (now known as HI Point Reyes) opened its doors in 1972.
 Charging $1.50 – $2.00 per night and hosting some 900 guests during the first year, it was an immediate success, and became the first of six Golden Gate Council hostels on State and National Park lands.
-Today, the Point Reyes Hostel welcomes 10,000 travelers from around the world every year.
+Today, HI Point Reyes welcomes 10,000 travelers from around the world every year.